West Didsbury & Chorlton A.F.C.: Colours

-The club's home colours are white and black, though in no consistent design.
-As of the 2025–26 season the club's home kits feature a patterned shirt based loosely on imagery from the West badge, black shorts, and black socks, which are manufactured by O'Neills.
+The club's home colours are white and black.
+As of the 2025–26 season the club's home kit feature a patterned shirt based on imagery from the West badge, black shorts, and black socks, which are manufactured by O'Neills.

 The club have no set away colours, and their change kit has previously been blue, maroon, yellow, and red at different times.
 In 2021, a fan vote for a new away kit resulted in a pink and navy design featuring the names of supporters who donated to the club as part of the design as part of a campaign titled 'Fabric of West'.
-This beat variations including 'blue steel', 'purple rain', and orange, all of which would've been new away colours for the club.
+This beat variations including 'blue steel', 'purple rain', and orange, all of which would have been new away colours for the club.

-Following another vote in 2024, the club continued with a similar colour scheme, salmon and light blue, in a patterned motif, produced by SK Kits, with the design remaining for 2025-26 despite the change in home shirt manufacturer.
+The club continued with a similar colour scheme, salmon and light blue, following another vote in 2024. produced by SK Kits, with the design remaining for 2025-26 despite the change in home shirt manufacturer.
+The club again allowed supporters to vote for a new away kit in 2026, with a UC Sampdoria inspired design winning the poll.

-They have also used their away kit to promote charitable causes for one-off games around Christmas, including Shelter in 2022, and an Acid FC designed shirt for The Christie in 2024.